Members area

 Specialist schools for deaf children

-These schools exist to meet the needs of deaf children with special educational needs or disabilities.
-The schools will have specialist equipment, staff and teaching strategies to help meet the needs of the children who go there.
+A specialist school for deaf children with additional needs or disabilities.
+The school will have specialist equipment, staff and teaching strategies to meet the needs of the children who go there.

 Speech and language therapist

-A person who offers assessment, treatment and advice to people of all ages, who have communication difficulties.
+A health professional who offers assessment, treatment and advice to people of all ages who have difficulty communicating, eating, drinking or swallowing.

 Speech and language therapy